shopware5/devdocs/source/developers-guide/event-guide/index.md

     above the name was `ORDER_FINISHED` and the payload was `AMOUNT: 300; PRODUCTS: [SW-123, SW-456]`.
 Depending on the event system, the payload can be an object, an array or any other data type.
 * emit
-    * Usually an event is *emitted* by telling the *event manager* that a certain event just occurred
+    * Usually an event is *emitted* by telling the *event manager* that a certain event just occurred.
 * Subscribe
     * *Subscribing* is the process of telling the *event manager* that you want to be notified about certain events.
 * notify